alberttocastro/alberttocastro/README.md

 - SQL (MySQL)
 - C++ (Arduino)

 My goal is to keep developing myself as a developer 🤓.
-I carry on some projects under the World Digital Code or [wode.dev](http://wode.dev) organization, which I created myself.
+I carry on some projects under the World Digital Code or [wode.dev](http://wode.dev) organization, which I created myself, along with a great friend.
+We carry it as a weekend project.
+We started by managing a web hosting, developing some websites, and we're also engaged in some Saas projects.
 Feel free to browse around the repos, and give any feedback through albertto.programmer@gmail.com.

 <!--
 **alberttocastro/alberttocastro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.